 If you need to hire a contractor to roof your house, but you don’t want traditional asphalt shingles, there are more options.
 Other popular kinds of roofing materials include wood shakes, metal and clay tiles.
 Below you’ll learn some of the benefits of each type of material that Roofing Tacoma contractors can put on your home.
-Contact Northwestern Roof Service Inc. for more details.
+Contact Business Name. for more details.

 If you think that asphalt shingles have been around forever, wood shakes are actually the granddaddy of them all.
 Wood has been used as a roofing material long before asphalt shingles were invented.
 A wooden roof is energy efficient because it adds a layer of insulation to your house.
 If you’re concerned about the environment, wood is a natural material, so it’s not damaging to the planet to install this type of roof.
 A wood roof is long lasting and even though you’ll pay a higher cost upfront, you shouldn’t have to replace your wood roof for at least 30 years.